CIVIL ENGINEERING AT USW IS RATED TOP IN WALES FOR STUDENT SATISFACTION FOR THE THIRD YEAR RUNNINGNATIONAL STUDENT SURVEY 2021

-On this Civil Engineering course, you’ll study core topics such as mathematics, structures, materials, geotechnics, hydraulics and surveying.
+On our MEng Civil Engineering course, you’ll study core topics such as mathematics, structures, materials, geotechnics, hydraulics and surveying.
 Threads of design, sustainability, health and safety, and professionalism are also embedded in the course.
 You’ll learn how to use industry-standard software for the design and construction of civil engineering projects.
 There are also opportunities for field trips and work placements.

 For the first three years, you will study alongside those on the BEng (Hons) Civil Engineering course.
 This will give you the opportunity to learn fundamental engineering principles, further develop your knowledge and skills and gain an appreciation for concepts relevant to civil engineering.
-In your fourth year, your additional year of study, you will apply what you’ve already learned on a substantial project.

 Our Civil Engineering lecturers are experts in their subject areas, having worked in, or with, industry, conducting research, presenting at conferences, publishing their work, and informing your studies with the latest insights.
 Not only will you be taught by academics who are specialists in their fields, but you will also benefit from guest speakers from the engineering world.